Robin Morgan: Birth and parents

 During the conversation in his office, Morgenstern told his daughter that he first met her mother after his arrival in the United States, more than a year before the United States entered World War II, and that she had had nothing to do with his immigration.
 He added that he had known Faith only briefly and claimed that she had fantasized their relationship as more important than it was.
-By the time Robin Morgan met her father he had married and had two sons with a woman he had known since they were both children in Austria.
+By the time Morgan met her father he had married and had two sons with a woman he had known since they were both children in Austria.
 Having been separated by the war, they resumed their relationship after she arrived in the United States not long after Robin was born, which probably also added to Morgenstern's decision to abandon Faith and their daughter.

 Morgan only met her father once more, in February 1965 when he invited her and her husband to his New Jersey home.
 Morgenstern did not want his sons to know that they had a half-sister and Morgan acceded to his request that they tell his two sons that she was "the daughter of an old friend."
 She refused to do so again, however, and never met him or her two half-brothers again.

 Morgan describes the two encounters that she had with her biological father in her autobiography, Saturday's Child: A Memoir.

 When Faith Morgan developed Parkinson's disease, in her early 60s, Robin telephoned her biological father to let him know.
 When she asked if he wanted to say goodbye, he declined.
-During Faith's illness, her life savings, which consisted of the money Robin had earned in her radio and television career – by then a six-figure sum that had accumulated in the bank – was stolen, by her two elderly home-caregivers.
-Robin Morgan discovered this but ultimately chose not to press charges.
+During Faith's illness, her life savings, which consisted of the money Robin had earned in her radio and television career – by then a six-figure sum that had accumulated in the bank – was stolen, by her two elderly home caregivers.
+Morgan discovered this but ultimately chose not to press charges.